YiqinZhang/PatientGateway/README.md

 # Patient Gateway
 ## Product Mission

-Remote Health Application System
+A Remote Health Application System provides a platform where patients can manage their medical data, make appointments, and query with doctors.
+Meanwhile, medical professionals can also manage their appointments, assign examination with devices, updates patient results, and communicate with them.

 ## User Stories

-- I, the admin, should be able to add a patient, doctor or nurse.
+- I, the admin, should be able to add a patient, doctor, or nurse.
+I can manage events on the calendar and add devices to the system.
-- I, admin or medical professional, have a calendar that I can maintain, show when I can have appointments, and manage all aspects of my calendar.
+- I,  the medical professional, have a calendar that I can maintain, show when I can have appointments, and manage all aspects of my calendar.
-- I, the patient, should be able to see when I can have an appointment with my doctor and should be able to edit it.
-- I, the medical professional, should be able to input all my patients vitals.
-- I, the medical professional, should be able to assign a set of connected devices (IoT devices) to the patient where they devices can automatically update the patient Vitals.
+- I, the medical professional, should be able to input all my patients' vitals and assign a set of IoT devices to the patient where the devices can automatically update the patient's Vitals.
-- I, the Admin, should be able to add devices and precure devices to be added to the system.
-- I, the admin or medical professional, should be able to re-assign devices to other patients.
-- I, the patient should be able to leave voice or video message to the medical professional from the web or mobile application.
+- I, the patient, should be able to make an appointment with my doctor and edit it.
+I can leave voice or video messages to the doctor.
-- I, the patient, should be able to upload images for the medical team to review.
-- I, the medical professional should be able to read transcription of the voice messages or video messages and should be able to search them.
-- I, the medical professional, should be able to see in color medical terms in the message.
-- I, AI developer, should be able to access the data anonymized.
+- I, an AI developer, should be able to access the data anonymized.